Seagate/cortx/doc/community-build/Single-Node-K8s-Cortx-Deployment.md

 - yum-utils
 - git

-All the steps are run using ```root``` user and firewall is stopped, selinux is in permissive mode, swap is disabled and additional packages are installed as follows:
+All the steps are run using ```root``` user and firewall is stopped, selinux is in permissive mode, swap memory is turned off and additional packages are installed as follows:

 **Firewall stop/disable:**
 ```